robkaandorp/docker-volume-rbd/README.md

 In my development setup (hyper-v virtualized ceph and docker nodes), the xfs filesystem gives me better write performance over ext4, read performance is about the same.

 **WARNING**: do _NOT_ mount a volume on multiple hosts at the same time to prevent filesystem corruption!
+If you need to share a filesysem between hosts use CephFS or Cifs.